SueMottet/surfs_up/README.md

 * Retrieve all the temperatures for the months of June and December
 * Convert those temperatures to lists
 * Create a DataFrame for each of those lists
-* Generate the summary statistics fo each
+* Generate the summary statistics for each

 #### Software: Python, Pandas, SQLite, and SQLAlchemy